 Although we make every effort to handle luggage with care, be advised that Star Island Corporation and Steamship Company assume no responsibility for the handling, damage, or loss of any luggage.
 Conferees are urged to leave valuable items at home or to handle them personally.
 Belongings should be securely packed; loosely packed items run the risk of being damaged or dropped in the water during handling.
 Conferees are not permitted to bring alcohol aboard the Thomas Laighton (so alcohol should not be packed in carry-on baggage).
 Neither Star Island nor the Steamship Company has professionally trained luggage handlers.
 Please pack any prescription drugs in your carry-on luggage.

 Star Island is a small island in a remote location with access only by boat.
 Although there is a first aid station on the island, it is equipped for only basic emergency and first aid treatment and may not be staffed at all times.
 In addition, the travel time to an off-island medical facility is a minimum of an hour and may be much longer depending upon weather and sea conditions.
 Star Island Corporation strongly recommends not participating in a program if you suffer from any medical condition which might reasonably require emergency medical response including but not limited to heart conditions, the last trimester of pregnancy, severe allergic reactions, dementia, illnesses which require ongoing medical treatment or monitoring and other similar conditions.
-Additionally, if you have had or expect to have had recent surgery, neurological problems resulting in impaired mobility, mental health issues requiring use of medications or other similar conditions, or if you use or expect to use specialized medications, medical equipment, portable oxygen or other similar items, the Star Island Corporation strongly recommends consulting your physician to ensure that Star Island is a suitable environment for you to visit.
+Additionally, if you have had or expect to have had recent surgery, are at greater risk for contracting communicable diseases (if you are unvaccinated and/or elderly, immunosuppressed, a pregnant women and young children), neurological problems resulting in impaired mobility, mental health issues requiring use of medications or other similar conditions, or if you use or expect to use specialized medications, medical equipment, portable oxygen or other similar items, the Star Island Corporation strongly recommends consulting your physician to ensure that Star Island is a suitable environment for you to visit.
 Guests on Star Island are responsible for their own medical condition while on the island, including monitoring of health conditions and making sure that they have adequate medication to address any possible medical issues which may arise.
 If personal assistance is needed, please bring your own care attendant as Star does not have assisted living facility capabilities.
 There are inherent risks in traveling to and staying on Star Island which cannot be eliminated, such as exposure to elements on a remote island including but not limited to inclement weather, wildlife and unmonitored terrain; the potential for others participating in conference programs to act in a negligent manner that may cause or contribute to injury, harm or death; and lack of access to a medical facility without extensive travel by boat and motor vehicle.